 Before growing out your hair, make sure to have realistic goals and that the maintenance of long hair is going to be something that will fit in with your lifestyle.
 You'll need extra time in your grooming ritual to maintain your mane, and the right tools can make all the difference.

-Invest in a wide-tooth comb and a high-quality hairbrush with natural bristles to help detangle and prevent breakage.
+Invest in a wide-tooth comb and a high-quality hairbrush with natural bristles to help detangle hair and to prevent breakage.

 If you intend to keep your hair in an updo, finding the right cloth-covered hair elastics is crucial: there's a reason Scünchi's No-Slip Hair Elastics have been popular for so long.
 For a sportier alternative, we love Invisibobble, and for any formal gatherings, Slip's Slipsilk ties are perfect.
 Keep in mind that wearing tight hats or very tight ponytails can cause a condition called traction alopecia, which is hair loss from pulling hair too tight.
 Wearing a tight hat or ponytail can also stretch the hair, causing it to frizz and break.
 Wearing your hats and ponytails looser will help protect your hair from damage.